Version Control for Spatial Workflows

 return out_path

-By versioning the calibration_offset parameter alongside the raw data pointer, incident commanders can reconstruct historical sensor overlays deterministically.
-The pipeline state becomes auditable, and rollback operations require only a dvc checkout <commit> followed by a script re-execution.
+By versioning the calibration_offset alongside the raw-data pointer, an incident commander can reconstruct any historical sensor overlay deterministically: the pipeline state is auditable, and a rollback is dvc checkout <commit> followed by dvc repro.

 python